Aeklr/todol/README.md

 ## Installation
 1. Simply clone the repository.
 Make sure that __quest_file.pkl__ is present in the same directory as the __to-do.py__.
 2. (__optional__) If you are using Arch, and make your experience more pleasing, You can build a package by running __makepkg -si__.
+(I will do PKGBUILD tomorrow, today I'm giga tired)

 ## How To Use
 ![image](https://github.com/user-attachments/assets/c03bd830-9505-4384-9211-5acce36db9b9)